 We are currently looking for new members.
 If you think you might like to sing with us, drop in to Toll Gavel Methodist Church, Beverley (we are not a church choir) at 7.15pm on any Monday to watch us rehearse.
 Simply roll up and sit at the back to discover whether it might be for you.

 There is no formal audition, no need to read music, and new members are provided with a choir “mentor” to ease their early membership.
-There is then a four-week induction period before you get your uniform.
+There is then an induction period before you get your uniform.

 There are no Pavarotis or Robesons in our choir!
 You need only be able to sing in tune and to love doing so.
 Bass?
 Tenor?
 Dunno?
 We’ll tell you.

 There is not one of us who wasn’t initially nervous about joining a choir for the first time.
-There is not one of us who has not often said, “wish I’d done it years ago!”
+There is not one of us who has not often said, “I wish I’d done it years ago!”

 We have a great time – so could you!